EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Background

-\textbf{Transfer learning and model adaptation:} The backbone network, whether trained with or without self-supervision, allows for the re-use, transfer, and adaptation of EEG features (i.e., data-driven EEG knowledge) across semantically overlapping tasks\cite{thrun1998learning}.
+\textbf{Transfer learning and model adaptation:} The backbone network enables the reuse, transfer, and adaptation of EEG features (i.e., data-driven EEG knowledge) across semantically overlapping tasks~\cite{thrun1998learning}.
 The proportion of the backbone adapted for a specific application is flexible.
-For example, the backbone may be entirely fixed/frozen (\textit{linear probing}), partially updated, or entirely updated (\textit{fine-tuning})\cite{kumar2022fine}.
-This adaptation process may utilize slower learning rates or layer-specific learning rates to maximally preserve pretrained knowledge within the backbone.
+For example, the backbone may be entirely fixed/frozen (\textit{linear probing}), partially updated, or entirely updated (\textit{fine-tuning})~\cite{kumar2022fine}.
+This adaptation process may use slower or layer-specific learning rates to preserve pretrained knowledge within the backbone.
 In either case, any pretext task-specific layers at the top are discarded and replaced with a new trainable linear head that performs classification or regression for the `downstream' application.
-Using application-specific data splits and human-curated task-specific labels, the full model is then trained further until convergence.
+Using application-specific data splits and human-curated task-specific labels, the model is then trained further until convergence.
 The development of algorithms for robust and efficient adaptation is an active area of research.
 Broadly, transfer learning and model adaptation techniques obviate the need to train new EEG-DL models from scratch by leveraging knowledge from pre-existing models.